Fundamental inequalities for the iterated Fourier-cosine convolution with Gaussian weight and its application: Introduction

 \section{Introduction}

-The Fourier-cosine transforms of function $f$, denoted by ($F_c$) and defined by integral formula (see \cite{5}) as follows: The Fourier cosine transform agrees with the Fourier transform if $f(x)$ is an even function.
-In general, the even part of the Fourier transform of $f(x)$ equals the even part of the Fourier-cosine transform of $f(x)$ in the specified region.
-In 1941, R.V.
-Churchill \cite{15} considered the classical convolution of two functions $f$ and $g$ for the Fourier cosine transform defined by
+The theory of convolution in integral transforms has consistently been a dynamic and highly explored field for researchers across applied mathematics, engineering, and physics.
+At its core, the concept of an integral transform revolves around the properties of the kernel function it utilizes, the most famous of which is the Fourier transform and the convolutions associated with this transform \cite{15,Davies2002integral,GlaeskeHJ2006,grafakos2008,hormander2003analysis,Zayed1996handbook}.
+Based on \cite{5}, the classical Fourier-cosine transform of function $f$, denoted by ($F_c$) and defined by the integral formula, is as follows.
+The Fourier-cosine transform coincides with the Fourier transform when \( f(x) \) is an even function.
+More generally, the even part of the Fourier transform of \( f(x) \) is equal to the even part of the Fourier-cosine transform of \( f(x) \) within the specified region.
+In \cite{15}, Churchill studied the classical convolution of two functions, \( f \) and \( g \), for the Fourier-cosine transform, which is defined by the formula